October 11th and October 12th

 at the Fogo Island Iceberg Arena

-The Fogo Island Partridgeberry Harvest Festival will be taking place over Thanksgiving weekend, October 12th and 13th at the Iceberg Arena.
-Hours are Saturday 10am to 6pm and Sunday 12pm to 5pm.
-Admission is only $3 per day!
+The Fogo Island Partridgeberry Harvest Festival will be taking place over Thanksgiving weekend, October 11th and 12th at the Iceberg Arena.
+Hours are Saturday 10am to 6pm and Sunday 12pm to 6pm.

 This Festival is a celebration of local food and crafts with Partridgeberry and Harvest themes, Farmers and Crafts Marketplace and of course delicious foods to eat.
 A berry-based menu is in the works again.

 Many exciting things happen at out festival such as Celebrating our Communities and Culture!